Cricket Match Report

 The games are Aunty Allis, Uncle Remus, Seven & Six, Senior Wrangler and Kings.
 They have been passed down by Grandpa Michael Keeling who played them as a young man and inherited them from his family.
 One was his aunt Allis (often misspelt Alice).
 I remember watching him playing them at home and with his mother at Hurst when I was a child.

 Jim persuaded Grandpa to write down the rules for posterity and then Grandpa played a hundred games and set the gold standard for performance.
-The rules are here and those hard-to-beat scores are here.
-The rules are already incorporated in patience5games.com the scores soon will be.
+The rules and those hard-to-beat scores are now at p5g.racingdemon.netThey even work on smart phones but you need good eyesight and dexterous fingers.
+Feel free to pass on the URL to anybody. x George

 Uncle Remus in Progress